SeregPie/THREE.TextTexture/README.md

 A string for the text to write on the canvas.

-Changing the value will redraw the canvas.
+Changing the value will redraw the canvas, if `autoRedraw` is `true`.

 ---